WilliamY97/LearningJournal/uWaterloo/ECE254 - Operating Systems and Systems Programming/Lecture 20 - Dynamic Memory Allocation.md

 a block of N contiguous bytes being unable to be allocated.
 Coalescence can be done periodically or whenver a block of memory is freed.

+Coalescence makes it a good idea to maintain memory blocks in a doubly-linked list.
+Recall that a linked list has "next" pointers connecting nodes and a double-linked list has a next and previous pointers, to make it easier to traverse the list in both directions.
+When the block is freed, it maye be in the middle of two free blocks, so it is convenient to have previous and nextpointers so the adjacent sections can be merged efficiently.

+**Where coalescence can't fix the issue**: The problem is that N free bytes exist but are spread apart.
+When free memory is spread into tiny fragments, this is called **external fragmentation**.

+## External Fragmentation Reduction

+One way to reduce external fragmentation is to increase internal fragmentation.
+When a request for N bytes comes in and there is a block of N+k available, where k is very small, it makes sense to allocate the whole N+k block for the request and just accept that k bytes are lost to internal fragmentation.

+### Second Idea: Compaction or Relocation

+Goal is to move allocated sections of memory next to one another in main memory, allowing for a large contiguous block of free space.
+This is a very expensive operation; to do this means stopping the whole world while it reorganizes the memory.

+## Variable Allocation Strategies

+Five strategies: first fit, next fit, best fit, worst fit, quick fit

+As a performance optimization, we could have two linked lists: one for allocated memory and one for unallocated memory. that way to find a free block we do not have to look through the allocated blocks.

+**First fit** - The strategy of first fit is to start looking at the beginning of memory and check each block.
+If the block is of sufficient size, split it to allocate the memory, and return the balance to the unallocated memory list.
+This algorithm has a runtime of O(n) where n is the number of blocks.
+This algorithm is simple to implement.

+**Best fit** - Instead of walking through the list and splitting up the first block equal to or larger than N, we could instead try to make a more intelligent decision.
+Considering all blocks, we choose the smallest block that is at least as big as N. This produces the smallest remaining unallocated space at the end.

+**Worst fit** - Leftover bits of memory are likely to be too small to be useful.
+Rather than trying to find the smallest block that is of size N or greater, choose the largest block of free memory.
+When the block is split, the remaining free block is, hopefully, large enough to be useful

+**Quick fit** - Though not a solution on its own, quick fit is an optimization.
+If memory requests of a certain size are known to be common, it might be ideal to keep a seperate list of blocks that are of perhaps 1-1.1 MB in size, so that if the request for 1 MB does come in, it can be satified immediately and quickly.

+## Choosing a Strategy

+- Performance problems of worst fit can be fixed, of course, by keeping the memory blocks in a max heap, but that still does not address the waste space problem.
+First (next) and best fit are about equal in how well they utilize memory, but first fit tends to be faster.
+Even with optimization, given x allocated blocks, another 0.5x blocks may be lost to fragmentation.

+- First fit is the fastest and best algorithm.
+The next fit algorithm tends to do allocations at the end of memory, so the largest block of free memory (typically at the end) is quickly broken up.
+On the other hand, first fit tends to litter the beginning of memory with small fragments.
+Best fit tends to produce free blocks that are too small to be useful.